davea42/libdwarf-code/README.md

     optional add: cmake meson ninja doxygen

     FreeBSD:
-    pkg install bash python3 gmake binutils pkgconf lzlib zstd
+    pkg install bash python3 gmake binutils pkgconf liblz4 zstd
     # libzstd is likely in /usr/local/lib and zstd.h
-    # in /usr/local/include and the compiler will not look there
+    # in /usr/local/include and the compiler may not look there
     # by default.
 All will still build fine without it and
     # without lzib too, though compressed DWARF sections
     # may not be readable.